Bebo-5/Neyral-Network/README.md

 Batch Normalization

-Used to improve training stability and convergence speed.
+Used to improve training stability and model convergence.

 Project Structure